Posts

 Image

 Recently, my second journal article in the series ( The Unsteady Full Multi-wake Vortex Lattice Method: a full rolled-up detached vorticity approach [1]) was declined for publication four months after its acceptance (already peer-reviewed) in a second quartile (Q2) journal.
-This is not due to lack of consistency in methodology or results, but due to lack of the payment of the Article Processing Charge (APC)!, which neither the university nor the Science Council 'can' afford, although both of them are included in the remaining two articles, published without APC in a Q1 journal.
-Fortunately, I have never been interested in becoming an paper-publishing researcher to try to play the game imposed by the current academic system; I have only published my research as a requirement to obtain my PhD degree.
-However, this does not mean that I believe that knowledge should be restricted; ideally, the knowledge should be open and universal, especially when it concerns the foundations of
+This is not due to a lack of consistency in methodology or results, but due to lack of payment of the Article Processing Charge (APC)!, which neither the university nor the Science Council 'can' afford, although both of them are included in the remaining two articles, published without APC in a Q1 journal.
+Fortunately, I have never been interested in becoming a paper-publishing researcher to try to play the game imposed by the current academic system; I have only published my research as a requirement to obtain my PhD degree.
+However, this does not mean that I believe that knowledge should be restricted; ideally, the knowledge should be open and universal, especially when it concerns the foundations of a p

 What is lift "force"?
 NASA is wrong!